 DeFi is one of the most important sectors in crypto today.

 Utility tokens give you access to a specific service or platform.
-They are used to pay for features, tools, or actions inside a crypto project.
+They are used to pay for features, tools, or actions inside a high potential crypto project.
 Think of them like digital passes that let you use certain services on a blockchain network.

 Examples: BNB, Ethereum tokens used on apps